Do Squats Strengthen Knees? The Science Behind Squatting for Stronger Knees

 The squat is one of the most popular and polarizing exercises in the fitness world.
 When you consider how many times you lower yourself down to a seated position and stand back up during the day, you recognize how fundamental the squat pattern is.
 From the toilet to the couch, you’re squatting each and every day.
 By adding a load to this pattern and training it frequently, you will strengthen your hip and knee musculature and improve neuromuscular efficiency.

-The squat is a closed-chain exercise often used in bodybuilding, powerlifting, athletic training, and even rehabilitation because of its ability to develop strength, power, and hypertrophy.
+The squat is a closed-chain exercise often used in bodybuilding, powerlifting, athletic training, and even rehabilitation on a squat rack or a power rack because of its ability to develop strength, power, and hypertrophy.
 Compound exercises like squats involve the activation of many muscles, most notably the quadriceps, gluteals, hamstrings, adductors, gastrocnemius, and even the lower back musculature.
 When taking the squat through a full range of motion you will also challenge joint mobility, like ankle dorsiflexion.

 Resistance training requires that the body interact with forces during dynamic movements.
 The squat features shear and compressive forces on the knee at varying amounts during different degrees of motion.
 While compressive force might sound frightening, remember that the body adapts to the stimulus that you place on it.